bhtruon1/hand-text-editor/README.md

 ## webcam.py
 Contains functions that use webcam information in order to retrieve photo.
 Photos are grayscaled and converted to 32x32.
 Call main() in order to begin webcam photo capture.
+Checks for an output from the neural network before inputting new images to the neural net.